freepress/internet2016/_posts/blog/2016-06-08-tech-companies-stop-bankrolling-hate.md

 In short, Trump’s campaign isn’t “business as usual” — and corporations shouldn’t treat it as such.
 That’s why the racial justice group ColorOfChange has launched a campaign called Divest from Hate.

 They’re urging major tech companies not to bankroll a platform for hate while Trump continues to incite violence against marginalized communities.
-Other groups, including my own, have joined the effort to push tech companies to pull their support from the Republican convention, including both direct financial donations and in-kind contributions.
+Other groups, including the Free Press Action Fund, have joined the effort to push tech companies to pull their support from the Republican convention, including both direct financial donations and in-kind contributions.

 This isn’t about left or right, but right and wrong.
 People of color make up a [large portion of the users](http://www.pewinternet.org/2010/09/17/technology-trends-among-people-of-color/) of services like YouTube and Facebook.
 These companies are essentially profiting off the very communities that Trump’s rallying against.